7-year-old girl killed, father shot while sitting at McDonald’s drive-thru in Chicago

-According to police, the incident happened around 4:20 p.m. in the 3200 block of W. Roosevelt in Chicago’s Homan Square.
+According to police, the incident happened around 4:20 p.m. in Chicago’s Homan Square.

-Chicago police put the wounded girl in a squad car and administered CPR while she was transported to Stroger, where she was pronounced dead.
-The father of the 7-year-old was transported by Chicago Fire paramedics to John H. Stroger Hospital.
+Chicago police put the wounded girl in a squad car and administered CPR while she was transported to John H. Stroger Hospital, where she was pronounced dead.
+The father, Janate Adams, was transported by Chicago Fire paramedics to the same hospital, where he was in stable condition.

-WGN is learning more about the little girl, identified by family members as 7-year-old Jaslyn Adams.
+The 7-year-old girl was identified by family members as Jaslyn Adams.
 Family members say Jaslyn went to Cameron Elementary School and loved to dance and make Tik Tok videos.

+She also loved McDonald’s.
+Jaslyn lived with her mother, but visited with her dad, and the two would always go to McDonald’s to spend time together, the family said.

 Jaslyn’s grandmother told WGN that her son called her after the shooting.
 “They shot my baby,” he said.